OluwatomisinAtamamen/hevyhiiter/README.md

 ## Design Decisions

+One of the core design principles behind this fitness app is to prioritize user safety and provide a seamless experience, especially for beginners.
+While the app allows for building custom HIIT workouts from scratch, users can only select exercises from a curated database maintained by fitness experts.
+The decision to restrict exercise creation by users themselves was made for two primary reasons:

+### Mitigating Safety Risks

+Allowing users to create arbitrary exercises from scratch could potentially lead to unsafe or ineffective workout routines, increasing the risk of injury.
+By curating a comprehensive database of exercises vetted by professionals, the app ensures that users are engaging in well-designed, low-risk activities.

+### Enhancing Usability for Beginners

+For users new to fitness or unfamiliar with exercise terminology and proper form, creating exercises from scratch could be a daunting and error-prone task.
+By providing a carefully curated selection of exercises with clear descriptions and instructions, the app ensures a user-friendly experience, especially for those just starting their fitness journey.

+The exercise database is regularly updated and expanded to incorporate a wide variety of activities, catering to diverse fitness levels and preferences.
+This approach strikes a balance between offering flexibility in workout customization and maintaining a safe, accessible environment for all users.

 ### Code-Based Routing

 The app utilizes code-based routing to implement a single-page application (SPA) architecture.
 This approach hides and shows different sections of the app based on the current route, providing a seamless user experience.